F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

   name: global-cm
   namespace: default
 ```
-**NOTE:** label f5nr needs to be set to true on global and local configmap to be processed by CIS.
+**NOTE:** The label f5nr needs to be set to true on global and local ConfigMap to be processed by CIS.

 Cis args:
 ````